 - 1.5 tsp Dijon mustard

-- 1 garlic clove, finely minced
+- 1 garlic clove

-Step 4: Massage and Dress the Kale
+Step 4: Dress and Massage the Kale

 - 2 cups chopped kale greens

-Step 5: Assemble the Salad
+Step 5: Assemble the Base Salad

-- roasted butternut squash (from Step 1)
+- roasted butternut squash from Step 1

-Step 6: Finish and Top the Salad
+Step 6: Top and Serve

 - 1/4 cup dried cranberries

-- 1/4 cup pecans, chopped roughly
+- 1/4 cup pecans

 - 1/3 cup crumbled reduced-fat feta cheese